siuols/Chat-app-react-django/README.md

 This project shows how an chat app created in django as a backend and react as frontend

 ## Technology Stack
-Backend: Django, Django Rest Framework, Django Channels, Redis, Django Corsheaders
+Backend: Django, Django Rest Framework, Django Corsheaders, Django Channels, Redis <br />
 Frontend: ReactJS

 ## Prerequisites: